 ITT 272 Networking I

 The goal of this course is to develop an understanding of computer networks and provide the basic background necessary for implementing and maintaining them.
 Topics include: cabling systems, the OSI model, LAN and WAN protocols and devices, Ethernet, Wi-Fi, TCP/IP, network security, and network virtualization.
 Prerequisite: ITT 181 or permission of instructor.
-Offered fall.
+Offered fall and spring.
 Cr 3.

 ITT 281 Internet Web Site Development